tamadur-lab/tamadur-python-course/README.md

 This repository contains assignments from the course "Introduction to Python".

 The project demonstrates basic Python skills learned during the course, including:
+- Basic Python syntax
-- Creating variables and basic data structures
+- Working with variables and data structures
-- Working with pandas
+- Using libraries such as pandas
 - Saving data to CSV files
-- Using Git and GitHub for version control
+- Version control with Git and GitHub

 Week 1 assignment includes a Python script that generates a CSV file with participant data